Best Neurology Hospital in Hyderabad for all Neurological Conditions

 What we treat?

 We specialize in treating various neurological disorders and conditions affecting the brain, spinal cord and nerves originating from it.
-From brain stroke, brain tumour, epilepsy, Alzheimer's disease, cluster headache, and migraine to all kinds of neuropathy, spinal disorder, neuromuscular abnormalities and brain cancer, our team of neuro specialist & neurosurgeons is committed to cater patient centric comprehensive solutions for all your neuro health.
+From brain stroke, brain tumor, epilepsy, Alzheimer's disease, cluster headache, and migraine to all kinds of neuropathy, spinal disorder, neuromuscular abnormalities and brain cancer, our team of neuro specialist & neurosurgeons is committed to cater patient centric comprehensive solutions for all your neuro health.

 • Alzheimer's Disease